brycewray/eleventy_solo/src/posts/2020/12/cache-busting-eleventy-take-two.md

 	- `prod:postcss`
 	- `testbuild`
 	- `testProd:postcss`
-- `/src/_includes/partials/head.njk`, the partial template which "tells" the site to use the hashed name when referring to the CSS file.
+- `/src/_includes/partials/head.js`, the partial template which "tells" the site to use the hashed name when referring to the CSS file.
+(On this site's repo, by comparison, I use Nunjucks templating so the corresponding template is called `head.njk`.)

 In the three `package.json` scripts whose names end with `postcss`, the key part for each is: \
 `postcss src/assets/css/index.css -o _site/css/$(cat csshash)`\